-Deploy is the sections that allows developers to directly deploy your configurations in the different environments and check the past history of all the releases on that project.
+Deploy is the section of the console that allows developers to deploy configurations of a specific project on different environments.
+It can also be used to visualize the history of previous releases on that project.

 Let's see in detail how it works

-- A link to gitlab with the compare between the branch you want to release and the one that is released in that environment.
+- A link to the Gitlab page showing the code comparison between the branch you want to release and the one that has been previously released in that environment.

-- The last 10 commits made on selected branch to let you check if you are releasing the correct configuration.
+- The last 10 commits on the selected branch (this information will help you check if you are releasing a correct configuration).

 - The running version

-- The version you would like to release
+- The version you are going to release

-Be careful that if you use an environment variables to define the version we are unable to trace the version number
+Please note that using an environment variable to define the version will cause the inability to trace the correct version number.

-- Tags that tell you if your service is new or has been removed
+- The tag that identifies whether the service is new or has been removed

 - The status of the latest build of that service.

-Currently you will see the builds of the services of which the platform knows the link to the repo, that is all the services created with the console starting from an example or a template created after April 30th.
+The card will show only the builds of the services whose link to the repo is known by the platform.
+This condition includes all the services created using the console either starting from an example or a template created after April 30th, 2020.

 - The link to the history of all builds